The Annihilating-Ideal Graph of Commutative Rings I

 {\bf 0.
-Introduction} In the literature, there are many papers on assigning a graph to a ring, a group, semigroup or a module (see for example [1-10,13-17]).
+Introduction} In the literature, there are many papers on assigning a graph to a ring, a group, semigroup or a module (see for example [1-11,13-17]).
 In fact, the concept of the zero divisor graph of a commutative ring $R$ was first introduced by Beck [6], where he was mainly interested in colorings.
 In his work all elements of the ring were vertices of the graph.
 This investigation of colorings of a commutative ring was then continued by Anderson and Naseer in [2].
 Let $Z(R)$ be the set of zero-divisors of $R$.
-In [3], Anderson and Livingston associate a graph, $\Gamma(R)$, to $R$ with vertices $Z(R)\setminus \{0\}$, the set of non-zero zero-divisors of $R$, and for distinct $x$, $y\in Z(R)\setminus\{0\}$, the vertices $x$ and $y$ are adjacent if and only if $xy=0$.
-In [17], Sharma and Bhatwadekar define another graph on $R$, $G(R)$, with vertices as elements of $R$, where two distinct vertices $a$ and $b$ are adjacent if and only if $Ra + Rb = R$ (see also [14], in which, the notion of ``comaximal graph of commutative rings" is investigated).
+In [3], Anderson and Livingston associate a graph, $\Gamma(R)$, to $R$ with vertices $Z(R)\setminus \{0\}$, the set of nonzero zero-divisors of $R$, and for distinct $x$, $y\in Z(R)\setminus\{0\}$, the vertices $x$ and $y$ are adjacent if and only if $xy=0$.
+In [18], Sharma and Bhatwadekar define another graph on $R$, $G(R)$, with vertices as elements of $R$, where two distinct vertices $a$ and $b$ are adjacent if and only if $Ra + Rb = R$ (see also [15], in which, the notion of ``comaximal graph of commutative rings" is investigated).
 Recently Anderson and Badawi in [4] have introduced and investigated the total graph of $R$, denoted by $T(\Gamma(R))$.
 It is the (undirected) graph with all elements of $R$ as vertices, and for distinct $x$, $y\in R$, the vertices $x$ and $y$ are adjacent if and only if $x+y\in Z(R)$.

-In ring theory, the structure of a ring $R$ is closely tied to ideal's behavior more than elements', and so it is deserving to define a graph its vertices are ideals instead of elements.
+In ring theory, the structure of a ring $R$ is closely tied to ideal's behavior more than elements', and so it is deserving to define a graph whose vertices are ideals instead of elements.

 Throughout this paper $R$ will be a commutative ring with identity.
 We denote the set of all proper ideals of $R$ by $\Bbb{I}(R)$.
 We name an ideal $I$ of $R$, an {\it annihilating-ideal} if there exists a nonzero ideal $J$ of $R$ such that $IJ=(0)$, and use the notation $\Bbb{A}(R)$ for the set of all annihilating-ideals of $R$.
+Also $Spec(R)$, $Max(R)$ and $J(R)$ denote the sets of prime ideals, maximal ideals and the Jacobson radical of $R$, respectively.